 Record the amount of time needed for each pass and print a report to standard error.

 dso_path(a path to a dynamically shared object) that implements an LLVM target.
 This will permit the target name to be used with the

 -marchoption so that code can be generated for that target.

 Specify which EABI version should conform to.
 Valid EABI versions are gnu, 4 and 5.
 Default value (default) depends on the triple.

 Emit the .stack_sizes section which contains stack size metadata.
 The section contains an array of pairs of function symbol values (pointer size) and stack sizes (unsigned LEB128).
 The stack size values only include the space allocated in the function prologue.
 Functions with dynamic stack allocations are not included.

 Emit the __remarks (MachO) section which contains metadata about remark diagnostics.

-Print generated machine code between compilation phases (useful for debugging).
+Print generated machine code after instruction selection (useful for debugging).